 Have you made my elotes recipe yet?
 It’s one of the most popular recipes on the blog around Cinco de Mayo.
 Over the years, I started enjoying street corn in salad form and a couple of years ago I shared a version with black beans and avocados.
 I’ve even mixed street corn salad with rice.
 What I’m trying to say is that we love chicken tacos and street corn salad so it’s only natural that I mash the two together and make what I consider to be the best tacos I’ve ever eaten – street corn chicken tacos.

 Esquites or Mexican street corn salad is a combination of roasted corn tossed together within a creamy dressing usually with chili powder and cheese.
 It’s a salad or dip that you can serve on its own or with tortilla chips, and sometimes it’s tossed with cilantro, lime juice, and scallions.
 You want to make sure everything is chopped up small.
 That way, it easily fits onto your tortilla and you get a little bit of everything in each bite.

 How to marinate chicken for street corn chicken tacos:

 First, let’s talk about the kind of chicken you need.
 You can use boneless, skinless chicken breasts, tenders, or thighs for this recipe.
-I usually like to use tenders here because they’re already portioned out and all I need to do it cut them in half once their cooked and pop them into warmed tortillas.
+I usually like to use tenders here because they’re already portioned out and all I need to do it cut them in half once they’re cooked and pop them into warmed tortillas.

 You’ll need just a handful of simple ingredients for marinating the chicken: